Building Post-flood Resilience in Pakistan through Integrated Flood Risk Management

 Event objectives and expected outcomes

-The event will feature presentations and Q&A from a range of stakeholders overseeing, implementing, and supporting actions toward integrated flood risk management in Pakistan.
-A representative from the Federal Flood Commission will highlight the government’s activities post-flood including updating the national flood protection plan (National Flood Protection Plan – IV) and developing a masterplan for flood telemetry.
-A representative of Punjab Irrigation Department will present on how resilience approaches will be built into their flood reconstruction and risk management investments.
-Representatives from Deltares and JICA will highlight key opportunities and lessons learned for integrated flood risk management with examples from around the world and in Pakistan.
+The event featured presentations and Q&A from a range of stakeholders overseeing, implementing, and supporting actions toward integrated flood risk management in Pakistan.
+A representative from the Federal Flood Commission highlighted the government’s activities post-flood including updating the national flood protection plan (National Flood Protection Plan – IV) and developing a master plan for flood telemetry.
+A representative of the Punjab Irrigation Department presented how resilience approaches will be built into their flood reconstruction and risk management investments.
+Representatives from Deltares and JICA highlighted key opportunities and lessons learned for integrated flood risk management with examples from around the world and in Pakistan.

 Speakers